-67. For the purposes of Article 21(6)(b) of Regulation (EU) 2017/2402, an insolvency-related event with respect to the servicer should lead to both of the following:

-(a) it should enable the replacement of the servicer in order to ensure continuation of the servicing;

-(b) it should trigger the termination of the revolving period.
+- 67. For the purposes of Article 21(6)(b) of Regulation (EU) 2017/2402, an insolvency-related event with respect to the servicer should lead to both of the following: - (a) it should enable the replacement of the servicer in order to ensure continuation of the servicing; - (b) it should trigger the termination of the revolving period.

-21.6.
-The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following:

-(a) a deterioration in the credit quality of the underlying exposures to or below a pre-determined threshold;

-(b) the occurrence of an insolvency-related event with regard to the originator or the servicer;

-(c) the value of the underlying exposures held by the SSPE falls below a pre-determined threshold (early amortisation event);
+- 21.6.
+The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following: - (a) a deterioration in the credit quality of the underlying exposures to or below a pre-determined threshold; - (b) the occurrence of an insolvency-related event with regard to the originator or the servicer; - (c) the value of the underlying exposures held by the SSPE falls below a pre-determined threshold (early amortisation event);

-49. The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following:

-(a) a deterioration in the credit quality of the underlying exposures to or below a pre-determined threshold;

-(b) the occurrence of an insolvency-related event with regard to the originator or the servicer;

-(c) the value of the underlying exposures held by the SSPE falls below a pre-determined threshold (early amortisation event);
+- 49. The transaction documentation shall include appropriate early amortisation provisions or triggers for termination of the revolving period where the securitisation is a revolving securitisation, including at least the following: - (a) a deterioration in the credit quality of the underlying exposures to or below a pre-determined threshold; - (b) the occurrence of an insolvency-related event with regard to the originator or the servicer; - (c) the value of the underlying exposures held by the SSPE falls below a pre-determined threshold (early amortisation event);

+Article 43.3(b): requirements under 21.6 must be met "as of the time of notification".
+Yes Verified?

+The transaction is not a revolving transaction.
 Not applicable - see point 46.